 The advantage of value weighted stock indices is that companies and industries are represented according to their market capitalization, which is a good (though not perfect) indicator of importance in the economy and in the stock market.
-The downside is that this method sometimes favours the biggest companies too much.
+The downside is that this method sometimes favors the biggest companies too much.
 Companies in some industries (like energy or financial services) typically have big market capitalization and may therefore dominate the index.
 As a result, replicating a value weighted stock index can lead to insufficient diversification.

 In some smaller emerging markets (like Hungary or the Czech Republic), two or three biggest companies (typically banks, oil companies, telecoms, or utilities) can represent more than half of the index.
 This can be a problem for institutional investors who are restricted by position size limits introduced by various laws and regulations.

 For example, when a fund's limit on a single stock position is 10% and a particular banking stock represents 15% of the index, the fund manager can't replicate the index and is forced to have a relative bearish exposure on this particular stock, even when he is bullish and likes the company's fundamentals.

 One stock share limit adjustment to value weighted indices

 In order to prevent one or two large cap stocks from dominating the index, the calculation methodology for some value weighted indices includes the maximum limit for single stock's share in the index (e.g. it is 10% for the German DAX).